jointag/JTProximitySDK-Android/README.md

 In order to customize the title for all notifications, include in your project a string resource named `jointag_notification_title`.

-To customize the message of the monitoring notification, include in your project a string resource named `jointag_notification_message`.

 ---

 > **Note**: with some versions of the android build tool a duplicate resource